apache/yunikorn-scheduler-interface/scheduler-interface-spec.md

   string partitionName = 1;
   // The application the allocation belongs to string applicationID = 2;
-  // The UUID of the allocation to release, if not set all allocations are released for
-  // the applicationID
-  string UUID = 3;
   // Termination type of the released allocation TerminationType terminationType = 4;
   // human-readable message
   string message = 5;
   // AllocationKey from AllocationAsk string allocationKey = 6;
+  // AllocationID of the allocation to release, if not set all allocations are released for
+  // the applicationID
+  string allocationID = 7;

+  reserved 3;
+  reserved "UUID";
 }

 // Release ask